Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Practical Guidance for Deploying OSD

-\paragraph{Privacy \,\& compliance} Because ASD consumes only aggregated geo\,-level signals, no PII ever leaves the advertiser's environment.
+Because OSD consumes only aggregated geo\,-level signals, no PII ever leaves the advertiser's environment.
 This design is compatible with GDPR, CPRA, and similar regulations, and avoids the consent management overhead associated with user\,-level experiments.